Apr 21, 2021

 If there was any complicated part of this step, it’s the concept of audio mixing.
 You should never have to do the work of an audio engineer (assuming you’re getting songs from a library with high quality songs), but you may have to adjust the levels or trim out parts of the song to match the tone you’ve envisioned for the project.

-Still, if you did Step #1 and incorporated music selection into your pre-production process, you’ve got a clear idea in place.
+Still, if you did Step #1 and decided to add music during your pre-production process, you’ve got a clear idea in place.
 Even if your plan adjusts during post-production, you still know where each song goes and what kind of emotion or ambiance you want to build towards.

-The benefit of finding a good royalty free library is that you can double-dip, triple-dip, etc. And if you use a platform like Soundstripe, you can even download something like a Premiere Pro plugin to make it even easier to browse and add music without having to leave your project.
+The benefit of finding a good royalty free library is that you can double-dip, triple-dip, etc. And if you use a platform like Soundstripe, you can even download something like a Premiere Pro plugin to make it even easier to browse and add audio to video projects without having to leave your timeline.

 That’s pretty much what it all comes down to.
 Understanding how to add music to a video isn’t particularly difficult, but there are a few nuances to the process that many creators overlook.